Kaholo/kaholo-plugin-google-cloud-storage/README.md

 * Source Path - Path, relative or absolute, to the file or directory on the Kaholo Agent to be uploaded
 * Destination Path - Destination path in the bucket, including the object's name if it is a single file

-## Method: Delete File
+## Method: Delete Object(s)
-Delete a specific cloud storage object
+Deletes a specific cloud storage object, selected using autocomplete.
+Using code layer, all objects that <em>begin with</em> the specified string are deleted.
+This may be used to delete many objects at once or to "recursively" delete objects that appear to be directories.
+To use the code layer, toggle the code switch on, and enter a string using single quotes and no wild card characters.

 ### Parameters
 * Project ID - The ID of the project to which the bucket belongs
 * Bucket Name - The name of the bucket containing the object to be deleted
-* File Name - The name of the object to delete
+* Object(s) Name - The name of the object to delete

 ## Method: List Buckets
 List all buckets in the specified project